 Diagnosis of BPH

-Your doctor may recommend the following tests to assess your prostate health:
+Your doctor may recommend the following prostate tests to assess your prostate health:

 - Digital Rectal Examination (DRE): to feel the size and shape of the prostate